ControlledChaos/advanced-custom-fields-number-slider/readme.txt

 This add-on will work with:

-* Advanced Custom Fields version 4 and up
+* Advanced Custom Fields version 3, 4 & 5
-* Advanced Custom Fields version 3 and up

 = More Information =